top of page

 Pigs

-Unlike our sheep and cattle which we have all year round, once a year we get 4-6 pigs to raise for pork from the local market.
+Unlike our sheep and cattle which we have all year round, once a year we get 3 or 4 pigs to raise for pork from our vet.
 Our pigs are raised outdoors from piglets and are completely free-range.
 In their area of the field they root and wallow in their communal paddock and have a spacious ark shelter if they need it.
 They are bred to the highest welfare standards with plenty of space to explore, be sociable and wallow in the mud on sunny days, as nature intended.
-Our pigs are lucky enough to be fed on local Plurenden Manor Farm milk, our apples as well as any food scraps from the kitchen that don’t go into the compost.
+Our pigs are lucky enough to be fed on local Plurenden Manor Farm milk, our apples as well as any vegetable off-cuts from the garden.

 Chickens